Nutrition and Dietetics

 Registered Dietitian Nutritionist Credentialing Process

 Nutrition and Dietetics is a very challenging and diverse field.
-There are a wide range of career opportunities in this ever-changing profession.
+There are a wide range of career opportunities in this ever-changing profession for students who graduate with a nutritionist degree.
 As a registered dietitian nutritionist, there are an impressive array of options and exciting opportunities in a variety of settings.
 There are opportunities to work in a health care position providing nutritional services for patients.
 There are RDNs who work in the community, counseling individuals and groups on nutrition practices to prevent disease and promote good health.
 Food companies hire RDNs to help develop or market healthier food products and many businesses hire RDNs to help their employees and customers live healthfully.
 Additional opportunities include working in food service management, supervising the planning, preparation, and service of meals, along with other management tasks, in settings such as universities, schools, and hospitals.

 The credentialing process: